AdamSturge/Engine-Blog/pages/mydoc/mydoc_rotations.md

 $$\vec{u}$$ can be any arbitrary axis.
 The image shows a point on the surface of the disk $$\vec{x}$$ being rotated to it's new position $$\vec{x}'$$.

-One way to represent quaternions algebraically is to use [Euler angles](https://en.wikipedia.org/wiki/Euler_angles).
+One way to represent rotations algebraically is to use [Euler angles](https://en.wikipedia.org/wiki/Euler_angles).
 These are the familar pitch, yaw, and roll you may have heard referenced in aviation games or television shows.
 However these suffer from a problem known as [gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock).
 Insead we will be using objects known as [quaternions](https://en.wikipedia.org/wiki/Quaternion).